h2non/pook/README.rst

 -  ✔  `urllib`_ / `http.client`_
 -  ✘  `pycurl`_ (see `#16`_)

-**Note**: only recent HTTP client versions has been tested.
+New HTTP clients can be supported in the future.
+PRs are welcome too.

-Multiple versions can be supported, but the latest one will have always priority.
+**Note**: only recent HTTP client package versions were tested.

 Installation
 ------------